ortk95/planetmapper/docs/general_python_api.rst

     :alt: Plot of Jupiter and Io

 The example below shows how the the same target appears in the `radec`, `km` and `angular` wireframe variants.
-By default, `plot_wireframe_angular` is centred on the target body, but it can also be customised to have a custom origin and rotation - for example, the fourth plot below is centred on Miranda and rotated by 45°.
-In addition to the variants shown here, `plot_wireframe_xy` is also available for use with :class:`planetmapper.BodyXY` objects to plot in image pixel coordinates (see the Observations section below).
+By default, :func:`planetmapper.Body.plot_wireframe_angular` is centred on the target body, but it can also be customised to have a custom origin and rotation - for example, the fourth plot below is centred on Miranda and rotated by 45°.
+In addition to the variants shown here, :func:`planetmapper.BodyXY.plot_wireframe_xy` is also available for use with :class:`planetmapper.BodyXY` objects to plot in image pixel coordinates (see the Observations section below).

 ::